Start Variable Rewards

 The Science Behind It

-Skinner's 1950s experiments showed that animals given unpredictable rewards kept working far longer than animals given consistent ones.
+Skinner's 1950s experiments (foundational, no single DOI) showed that animals given unpredictable rewards kept working far longer than animals given consistent ones.
 Even after rewards stopped, the unpredictable group persisted longest.

 Dopamine neurons don't fire when you get expected rewards.
 They fire in anticipation of uncertain ones.
 This makes uncertainty itself motivating, not the actual reward.
 Your brain evolved to stay engaged in unpredictable environments.